 The good news for strawberry lovers is that the red fruits are grown under cover at Cammas Hall, meaning that even if it's raining when you go picking, you and your bounty will stay dry.
 However, with a maize maze, nature trail, play area, tea barn and farm shop on site, you'd do well to wait until the sun appears and make a whole day of it.
 If it's fruit picking you're here for, book in advance, with £3 of the £3.25 cost redeemable against your pickings.

 Graveley Fruit Farm, near Hitchin

 Which fruits?
 Strawberries, raspberries, gooseberries, blackcurrants, redcurrants.

-A cafe, adventure play area, zip wire, tractor and trailer rides, and pigs to feed are some of the attractions at family-friendly Graveley — and that's before you get down to the important business of fruit picking.
-Strawberries are the main crop, and they're grown at waist height, making them easy to pick.
+A cafe, adventure play area, crazy golf, go karts, and pigs to feed are some of the attractions at family-friendly Graveley — and that's before you get down to the important business of fruit picking.
+Strawberries are the main crop, and they're grown at waist height, making them nice and easy to pick.

 Hawkswick Lodge Farm, St Albans